Akashsuga/Task-4-Logistic-Regression-Classifier/README.md

 ---

 # Project Contents
-- data — Original dataset ( Breast Cancer Wisconsin ) used for this model
+- data.csv — Original dataset ( Breast Cancer Wisconsin ) used for this model
 - logistic_classifier.py — Python script for all preprocessing + visualizations + Linear Regression
 - Visual Images — Folder containing all visual plots
 - README.md — This documentation